Deeper quote intent

 Quote path for appliance, HVAC, and industrial compressor housings covering sealing faces, mounting datums, vibration, coating, machining, inspection, and packaging.

-This route is built for appliance, HVAC, refrigeration, and industrial equipment buyers who need a casting supplier conversation that separates compressor housing geometry, sealing and mounting interfaces, vibration risk, coating, machining scope, inspection records, packaging, and commercial timing before a drawing package moves into quotation.
+This route is built for appliance, HVAC, refrigeration, and industrial equipment buyers who need a casting supplier conversation that separates compressor housing geometry, sealing and mounting interfaces, vibration risk, coating, machining, inspection, and commercial scope before sending drawings.

 What procurement wants clarified